dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "First, solve the problem.
-Then, write the code."
+> "If I have seen further than others, it is by standing upon the shoulders of giants."
 >
-> — *John Johnson*
+> — *Isaac Newton*